Time

 • Blade guides.
 Saws so equipped have a pair of rollers or other guides below the blade clamping assembly (Photo 4) to steady the blade for less bending and greater accuracy.

 • Variable speeds.
 A jigsaw with preset speed settings or a variable speed trigger allows you to customize each cut and to slow down when you’re at a tricky point in a pattern.
-This helps you work with a wide variety of materials and densities, too.
+This helps you work with various materials and densities, too.

 • Clamps